Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 ## Remarks

-### Which data will be imported in HelloID

-At this point, only employees _with_ contracts within scope (CutOffDays) are imported into HelloID.

 ### Complexity in how data must be retrieved from the Visma.Net HRM API

 The data from Visma must be gathered in five different stages.